N01nE-M/final/README.md

 * [SCREENSHOT5](https://photos.app.goo.gl/z1buSfaTa9bUDDax8)
 * [SCREENSHOT6](https://photos.app.goo.gl/ti4mcJCEgD3ueoET7)

-The website has working C-reate R-ead U-pdate D-elete features.
+The webapp has working C-reate R-ead U-pdate D-elete features.

 Can be viewed as guest or as a registered user